How to Prepare Files for Graphics Printing

 • 05Safety margin: Min 0.125″ (3mm) between artwork and cut lines.

-For vinyl decals needing weeding, include a color-coded reference showing areas to remove vs. preserve.
+For vinyl decals needing weeding, include a color-coded reference showing which areas to remove versus preserve.
+For dimensional HDU or foam letters routed on our CNC, cut paths also drive the toolpath — clean vectors directly affect the finished edge quality.

 8